The Role of Confounders and Linearity in Ecological Inference: A Reassessment: Empirical Validation

-Why do all models underestimate rather than overestimate ticket splitting?
-One reason is that the correlation of votes on votes in this setting is close to 1, and so most lines of best fit with even a slightly non-zero intercept will lead to one of its extremes evaluated out of bounds (Figure~\ref{fig-cvr-1WI} (b)).
-The second reason is that ticket splitting is the violation of the constancy assumption.
-Figure~\ref{fig-cvr-3} shows how local ticket splitting varies by precinct-level context.
-We plot the exact amount of ticket splitting against the two-party presidential voteshare.
-All three measures show a nonlinear relationship.
+A particular form of CAR violation appears to explain the underestimation of ticket splitting.
+In Figure~\ref{fig-cvr-3}, we plot how the degree of ticket splitting in each partisan group varies by the partisan lean of the precinct.
 Biden voters are least likely to split their ticket when they are in nearly unanimous Biden precincts (left panel).
-Similarly, Trump voters are least likely to split their ticket when they are in nearly unanimous Trump precincts (center panel).
-Put together, patterns of ticket splitting follow an inverse-U shaped pattern (right panel), in which the voters in precincts who have disproportionate leverage in the ecological inference models are systematically different from other voters in a way that is prone to underestimation.
+Similarly, Trump voters are least likely to split their ticket when they are in nearly unanimous Trump precincts (right panel).